gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Parameters Registry {#ssec-iana-ace-groupcomm-parameters-registry}

-IANA is asked to register the following entry to the "ACE Groupcomm Parameters" Registry defined in Section 10.5 of {{I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry to the "ACE Groupcomm Parameters" Registry defined in {{Section 10.5 of I-D.ietf-ace-key-groupcomm}}.

 * Name: group_senderId
 * CBOR Key: TBD1